venelin98/FamilyTree/README.md

 # FamilyTree

 The program works with an array of trees numbered from 0.
-In order do execute a command on a tree you need to enter its number(ID)
+In order do execute a command on a tree you need to enter its number(treeID).

-How to use:
+(S/E) = (Space/Enter)

- Input one of the following commands:
+How to use - input one of the following commands:
  	"quit" - close the program
-	"rename"(Space/Enter)ID(space/Enter)NewName(Space/Enter) - Renames a tree
+	"rename" (S/E) treeID (S/E) NewName (S/E) - Renames a tree
-	"load"(Space/Enter)ID - Loads a tree based on its name "save"(Space/Enter)ID - Saves a tree based on its name "addPerson",
+	"load" (S/E) treeID (S/E) - Loads a tree based on its name "save" (S/E) treeID (S/E) - Saves a tree based on its name "addPerson" (S/E) treeID (S/E) BirthDay (S/E) BirthMonth (S/E) BirthYear (S/E) PersonSex (S/E) - Add a person to tree with treeID with a birthday on BirthDay.BirthMonth.BirthYear and sex (PersonSex) 0 = Male 1 = Female
 	"addPersonWP",
 	"addRelation",
 	"addRelationID",